dotnet/runtime/src/setup/Documentation/design-docs/assembly-conflict-resolution.md

 #### Algorithm
 1. Determine the probing paths
 1. Read the app's deps.json
-1. ->For each package entry, loop through the assemblies
+1. ->For each assembly, loop through the probing paths
-1. ->->For each assembly, loop through the probing paths
+1. ->If the assembly entry has not been found yet:
 1. ->->->If the probing path is a framework, then check its deps.json to see if it contains the exact package (by name and version).
 If so, then use the framework's location
 1. ->->->If the probing path is not a framework, then use that location
 1. Read the additional deps from --additional-deps and repeat steps 3-6